harrietrc/loadimpact-docs/jekyll/_v4/pricing/pricing-faq.md

 ### Do you offer professional services or help with scripting?

 Yes - we have a professional services team that can be engaged to assist in your testing.
 This team can be utilized to just give a hand with scripting or execute entire projects based on your need.
 Please contact [sales](mailto:sales@loadimpact.com) for more information.
-Note: Projects need to be scoped and typically require a 1-2 week lead time, depending on availablity.
+Note: Projects need to be scoped and typically require a 1-2 week lead time, depending on availability.

 ### But you can run tests without even registering an account, can’t you?